 A man in the audience said that he was facing foreclosure on his house.
 An unexpected loss for him, he said, in Silicon Valley’s “culture of success.”

 Is it true that people can actually grieve over lost money, houses, and jobs?
-Yes, and here’s why: any kind of loss – any kind of loss – can trigger a grief reaction.
+According to Mirador Wealth, Yes, and here’s why: any kind of loss – any kind of loss – can trigger a grief reaction.
 Think back to when you lost something important to you.
 Maybe it was a pet, a relationship, a car, or your favorite project at work.
 Did you experience any of these emotions?

 How about any of these thinking patterns: